 The Personal Benefits of Blogging

 In the process of blogging, I’ve also managed to create a regular income stream which contributes not only financially to my family, but it’s also a very important tool for me to maintain my sanity.
+Yes, you can make money from blogging!
 The growth of my blog and the skills I have now have meant that I feel more assured in my role as a Stay-At-Home-Mom, and I’m able to contribute to my family financially, all of which contribute to a much happier state of mind for myself.
 It’s amazing how my blog has taught me to know my worth, not just as a blogger, but as a parent and partner to my husband too.

 And if all else fails, I can always try to be TikTok famous I guess.